 AU selects conference classes based on a number of criteria.
 We consider the overall strength of a proposal and its relevance to today's industry trends and best practices; whether the proposal builds on existing knowledge and practices found through AU online; the extent to which the proposal creates pathways for future learning; and the speaker’s communication skills, technical expertise, and relevant background and experience.
 If available, survey results from previous AU events are also considered.
-In 2017, community voting on submitted proposals was another factor considered during the selection process.
+Community voting on submitted proposals has been another factor considered during the selection process.

-AU contributors who lead industry talks, instructional demos, labs, panels, or roundtable sessions receive an AU event Pass.
+AU contributors who lead industry talks, instructional demos, labs, panels, or roundtable sessions receive one complimentary AU event pass.
 (Conference only; does not include travel or hotel accommodations.)
 AU contributors who lead more than one class at the annual user conference will receive a $400 cash honorarium for each additional session they lead.
-Event Passes and honorariums are not available to co-presenters or panelists.
-Autodesk employee contributors receive an AU event Pass; employees are not eligible for honorariums.
-Non-Autodesk speakers who serve as lab-assistants receive $75 per lab.
+Event passes and honorariums are not available to co-presenters or panelists.
+However, once a class is approved primary speakers can choose to split the value of their AU conference pass with one co-speaker.
+Autodesk employees are not eligible for honorariums.
+Non-Autodesk speakers who serve as lab assistants receive $75 per lab.

 You must submit the initial class proposal as an individual.
 If your class is approved, you’ll be able to add the names of co-presenters and/or panelists online in the Speaker Resource Center.
 The additional speakers will be listed in the class schedule.

-Classes aligned to certain industry segments in Architecture, Engineering, and Construction will automatically be submitted to the American Institute of Architects (AIA) for accreditation approval.
-Other classes may also be eligible for HSW continuing education credits from the AIA, which requires you to adhere to the HSW/SD guideline.
+Classes aligned to certain industry segments in Architecture, Engineering, and Construction will be submitted to the American Institute of Architects (AIA) for accreditation approval.
+Other classes may also be eligible for Health, Safety, and Wellness (HSW) continuing education credits from the AIA, which requires you to adhere to the HSW guideline.

 If you want your class to qualify for AIA Health, Safety, and Welfare (HSW) continuing education credits, you must agree to adhere to the HSW guidelines for continuing education when you submit your class proposal.
 If you indicate that you will follow the guidelines, AU will automatically submit your class to the AIA for approval of HSW continuing education credits.